 10. I know what i want, and how to get it

-ENTJs are commander-style shoppers who needs control.
+ENTJs are commander-style shoppers who need control.
 They think they purchase efficiently and decisively.
 To market to this personality, building brand presence is important as they have no patience for tactical messages.
 Sure….we’ll let them believe all decisions are their choice!

-11. oooh…. yes… I think i need this!
+11. Oooh…. yes… I think i need this!

 12. Mistrust for even zero party data

 INTJs are original thinkers who go into greater depth in what they do.
-Not one for small talk, they may prefer transaction with lesser human interaction.
+Not one for small talk, they may prefer transactions with lesser human interaction.
 That said, they bond with brands and people who share similar values or who can engage them intellectually.
 Customisation may attract INTJs and it allows their originality to thrive.
 It may be necessary to ensure product information are readily available to them and it is necessary to ensure data security and consumer privacy if they are to feel comfortable on your eCommerce platform.